2020 Oregon wildfires

-The 2020 Oregon wildfire season was one of the most destructive on record in the state of Oregon.
+The 2020 Oregon wildfire season was the most destructive on record in the state of Oregon.
 The season is a part of the 2020 Western United States wildfire season.
 The fires killed at least 11 people, burned more than 1000,000 acres of land, and destroyed thousands of homes.

+Background

+"Fire season" in Oregon typically begins in mid-May and ends with the first rains that normally begins in late September.
+Drought, snowpack levels, and local weather conditions play a role in Oregon's fire season, particularly in Eastern and Southwest Oregon.
+During peak fire season from July to September, most wildfires are caused by lightning, while ignitions in the early and later parts of the season are related to humans.
+Warm, dry conditions in summer heighten the wildfire risk.
+After over 100 years of fire suppression and prevention of all fires, there is now an abundance of fuel.
+Climate change is leading to a reduced snowpack with an earlier and reduced snowmelt, so there is a higher risk for areas that receive wildfires.

 Timeline

 The Oregon Department of Forestry declared fire season beginning on July 5, 2020, signaling the end of unregulated debris burning outdoors.

 In early September, unusually high winds and continued dry weather caused the rapid expansion of multiple wildfires in Oregon.
 Over 1,000,000 acres were burned, and about 40,000 people were evacuated, with about 500,000 people in evacuation warning areas.
-The cities of Phoenix, Talent, Detroit, and Gates in Oregon were substantially destroyed by the Almeda Drive and Santiam Fires respectively.
+The cities of Phoenix, Talent, Detroit, Idanha, and Gates in Oregon were substantially destroyed by the Almeda Drive and Santiam Fires respectively.
 State-wide, at least 7 people have been killed.

-In the Almeda Fire area — between Ashland, Talent, and Phoenix — more than 2,800 structures were destroyed.
+In the Almeda Drive Fire area — between Ashland, Talent, and Phoenix — more than 2,800 structures were destroyed.
 Around the South Obenchain Fire, which stretched from Shady Cove nearly to Butte Falls, 153 structures were lost.
-Sheriff Sickler said that these numbers do not differentiate between homes, businesses, outbuildings, and other structures.
-Assessing the precise nature of those structures lost will fall to local teams in the days and weeks ahead.
+Jackson County Sheriff Nathan Sickler said that these numbers do not differentiate between homes, businesses, outbuildings, and other structures.
+Assessing the precise nature of those structures lost would fall to local teams in the days and weeks ahead.

 Officials stated that the Almeda Drive Fire was human-caused.
 On September 11, a man was arrested for arson, for allegedly starting a fire that destroyed multiple homes in Phoenix and merged with the Almeda Drive Fire.
-A separate criminal investigation into the origin point of the Almeda Drive Fire in Ashland is ongoing.
+A separate criminal investigation into the origin point of the Almeda Drive Fire in Ashland was ongoing as of September 2020.